-The student who successfully completes the Dietetic Internship program will receive a Program Verification Statement signed by the Program Director.
-This allows the student to sit for the Registration Examination for Dietitians.
+The intern who successfully completes the Dietetic Internship program will receive a Program Verification Statement signed by the Program Director.
+This allows the intern to be eligible to take the Commission on Dietetic Registration credentialing exam for Dietitian Nutritionists.

-Students are required to complete five internship rotations as listed below.
-Additionally, students take two - three-hour graduate level course.
-Students will participate in local field trips and will attend the FNCE national conference.
+Interns are required to complete five internship rotations as listed below.
+Additionally, interns take two graduate level courses.
+Interns will participate in local field trips.